Spooky063/drupal/8/snippets/modules/inject-logger.md

-To inject a specific logger into a custom service your can:
+To inject a specific logger into a custom service you must:

 1. Inject a specific logger into your service